Sanjanarprasad/Supply_chain/WeeklyReport.md

 ## Strategic Conclusion

-The AgroLedger system has evolved from validated research insights into a complete working solution.
+The AgroLedger has evolved from validated research insights into a complete working solution.
 It effectively addresses transparency, trust, and traceability challenges identified during field research, demonstrating practical applicability in real-world agricultural supply chains.